Visiting the British Museum is always a delight. Its stunning architecture alone makes it one of the most Instagrammable spots in London.

 Hokusai “the great picture book of everything”

-Katsushika Hokusai (1760–1849) is one of Japan’s best-loved and most inventive artists.
+As many of us know, Katsushika Hokusai (1760–1849) is one of Japan’s most beloved and innovative artists.

 This exhibition, “The great picture book of everything”, showcases “103 recently acquired drawings by Hokusai, produced in the 1820s–1840s for an illustrated encyclopedia called The Great Picture Book of Everything”.